 Arabic Program – I did not take the reading course which was very basic since I could already read Arabic script so I cannot comment on that.
 If you are in the same situation, you can have it waived from your requirement and skip over it.
 As for the rest of the program, then I really enjoyed the first two semesters.
 They were phenomenal.
 I learned a lot on basic sentence structure and grammar!
 The second semester was amazing because the teacher only spoke Arabic and covered the entire text of the Al-Arabiya Bayna Yadayk volume 1.
 My basic comprehension was skyrocketing.
 I loved it.

-The last 2-3 semester of Arabic focus on Balagha (Arabic rhetoric) and is done mainly in English with reading of Arabic texts focusing on the Balagha of the Qur’an.
+The last 2-3 semesters of Arabic focus on Balagha (Arabic rhetoric) and is done mainly in English with reading of Arabic texts focusing on the Balagha of the Qur’an.
 This was fine as it gives you a different way of looking at the linguistic beauty of the Qur’an and helps you practice reading Arabic texts.
 However, if done properly, this would only be done in Arabic.
 You cannot learn or appreciate Balagha properly in English.

 Cannot Interact Directly w/ the Professor – Unfortunately, you cannot interact with the lecturer at all.
 In many cases, the lectures were recorded maybe over a year or two ago so the professor probably has moved on to some other project.
 Your only way of removing some confusion over the lesson is to e-mail the TA or attend the weekly live session.